menu

 Radisson - Ojibwa is a very small town located in the state of Wisconsin.
 With a population of 1,817 people and just one neighborhood, Radisson - Ojibwa is the 325th largest community in Wisconsin.

-When you are in Radisson - Ojibwa, you'll notice that it is more blue-collar than most other communities in America.
-36.15% of Radisson - Ojibwa’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Radisson - Ojibwa is generally considered to be a blue-collar town.
+36.15% of the Radisson - Ojibwa workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Radisson - Ojibwa is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Radisson - Ojibwa who work in office and administrative support (11.33%), sales jobs (10.19%), and management occupations (7.75%).

 Another notable thing is that Radisson - Ojibwa is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-The citizens of Radisson - Ojibwa are slightly less educated than the national average of 21.84% for the average city or town: 16.96% of adults in Radisson - Ojibwa have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Radisson - Ojibwa rank slightly lower than the national average.
+16.96% of adults 25 and older in Radisson - Ojibwa have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Radisson - Ojibwa in 2022 was $28,829, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,316 for a family of four.
 However, Radisson - Ojibwa contains both very wealthy and poor people as well.